talent-consulting/talent-consulting.github.io/handbook/governance/standards/services.md

 artifact can be literally anything, but usually it is a docker image that can be installed onto a docker [daeman](https://dockerlabs.collabnix.com/beginners/components/daemon/#:~:text=The%20Docker%20daemon%20is%20a,on%20MacOS%20and%20Windows%20too.) or a docker orchestrator (like kubernetes)

-Generally these artifacts will be deployed to a package manager repository.
-At the time of writing there are many repositories to use
+Generally these artifacts will be deployed to a package manager repository, of which there are many flavours

 1. Github packages [here](https://github.com/features/packages)
 2. AWS ECR [here](https://aws.amazon.com/ecr/)
 3. Dockerhub [here](https://hub.docker.com/)
 4. Azure artifacts [here](https://azure.microsoft.com/en-us/services/devops/artifacts/)

+All these repositories do a similar role, but fundamentally they can store many kinds of artifect and stamp each with a version.
+This allows a user to see a historical record of each build and what source code it was generated from

 # Continuous deployment